cloudquery/docs/docs/cli/rate_limiting.md

 # Rate Limiting

-You can configure CloudQuery to limit the amount of resources fetched in parallel, to prevent the remote provider API from being overwhelemed by too many requests.
+You can configure CloudQuery to limit the amount of resources fetched in parallel, to prevent the remote provider API from being overwhelmed by too many requests.

 CloudQuery currently allows setting `max_parallel_resource_fetch_limit` to limit how many resources are fetched simultaneously.
 This flag can be added to any provider block as following: